 Dr Josephine Valentine OBE

-As CEO of the Danes Educational Trust Josephine Valentine is responsible for the outcomes of schools across the Trust.
+As CEO of the Danes Educational Trust Josephine Valentine is responsible for the educational provision and outcomes of schools across the Trust.

 Josephine was Headteacher of St Clement Danes, an outstanding secondary school located in Chorleywood, Hertfordshire for 20 years.
 She was the lead proposer in the application to open Croxley Danes secondary school through the free school programme.

 As a system leader she led the Herts & Bucks Teaching School Alliance and was the regional lead for Teaching Schools across Berkshire, Buckinghamshire and Oxfordshire.
-Josephine is a member of the DfE’s Headteacher Reference Group and the Regional Schools Commissioner’s MAT Reference Group.
-She leads a national programme for outstanding school leaders, ‘Growing the Top’.
+Josephine was a member of the DfE’s Headteacher Reference Group.
+She was the co-founder and now is lead practitioner on a national programme for outstanding school leaders, ‘Growing the Top’ with Challenge Partners.